Farmers State Bank

 • Apply operating system and application updates regularly

-• Use the latest version of internet browsers, such as Edge, Firefox, or Chrome and keep patches up-to-date
+• Use the latest version of internet browsers, such as Edge, Firefox, or Chrome and keep patches up to date

 • Activate a "pop-up" blocker on browsers to prevent intrusions